metakgp/erp-auto-login/CONTRIBUTING.md

 ## Choosing issues

-It is recommended to go through the issues tab once you have ran the program once and look for easy issues.
+It is recommended to go through the issue tabs once you run the program and look for the easy issues.

 If an issue is not assigned; follow through the comments, ask queries about it and then start working on it.